lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 allowing fast circuit synthesis of up to 20+ (qu)bits in a fraction of a second, with good performance.

-Truth-table or matrix representations of reversible circuits suffer from the same exponential scaling as unitaries.
+Truth table or matrix representations of reversible circuits suffer from the same exponential scaling as unitaries.
 To address these, other representations that have been used include exclusive sums of product terms (ESOP) @Fazel2007
 @Bandyopadhyay2014, positive polarity Reed-Müller codes (PPRM) @Jegier2017 and